 The Office of Postdoctoral Education offers an hour-long Postdoc Welcome & Resources Overview presentation every month.
-Though you will get an invitation within a month of joining MU as a postdoc, please feel free to contact Dr. Valli Sarveswaran at email@example.com if you want to be invited sooner.
+You will get an invitation to your MU email address within a month of joining MU as a postdoc.
+However, please feel free to contact Dr. Valli Sarveswaran at email@example.com if you want to be invited sooner.

 Postdoctoral fellows should also check with their department to see if there is an orientation session you should attend in your College/Division for your discipline.
 Various orientation events are held throughout the year in divisions/colleges across campus.